 Length of Time for Wearing Retainers

 Depending on your circumstances, you will either receive a removable or a permanent retainer – or even both.
-The length of time you must wear them for will depend on the type you receive.
-Just remember that your orthodontist will prescribe when and how long it needs to be so that you can achieve the optimal results.
+The length of time you must wear them will depend on the type you receive.
+Just remember that your orthodontist will prescribe when and how long it needs to be so that you can achieve optimal results.

 • Removable Retainer – For most patients, you will need to wear this type of retainer for anywhere from four months up to a year.
 Following this time, your orthodontist may advise you to wear them for longer should any complications prevent their effectiveness.